FriendsOfSymfony/FOSElasticaBundle/Resources/doc/cookbook/hints-on-result-hydration.md

 Hints on result hydration
 ===============

-When using Doctrine as your persistance driver, You may configure FOSElasticaBundle to use [query hints](http://doctrine-orm.readthedocs.org/en/latest/reference/dql-doctrine-query-language.html#query-hints) when hydrating your objects.
+When using Doctrine as your persistance driver, you may configure FOSElasticaBundle to use [query hints](http://doctrine-orm.readthedocs.org/en/latest/reference/dql-doctrine-query-language.html#query-hints) when hydrating your objects.

 To configure FOSElasticaBundle to use hints when hydrating objects, add an entry to the `hints` array of `elastica_to_model_transformer` configuration section.
 Each entry must contain a `name` of the hint and a `value` to use.

 ```yaml